gvanastasov/codebook-typescript/README.md

+> BETA: interactivity is not in place yet...

 # **Codebook - Typescript**
 Welcome to Codebook - your comprehensive guide to learning TypeScript!
 Learn by examples from zero to hero in typescript.
 This repository serves as a valuable resource for beginners and experienced developers alike, offering a curated collection of examples and explanations to help you master TypeScript.